elsampsa/valkka-examples/docs/pitfalls.rst

 Once you ramp up the number of streams, you might start to experience some *real* performance issues.
 Some typical problems include:

-6\.
-Your LAN and/or the LiveThread process sending frames in bursts
+**6\.
+Your LAN and/or the LiveThread process sending frames in bursts**

   - Frames arrive late, and all in once.
 You should increase the buffering time OpenGLThread.
   - This is very common problem when streaming over Wifi
   - Using several LiveThread(s), instead of just one *might* help
+  - If you observe broken frames, most likely your network interface is not keeping up.
+What is the bandwith of your network and NIC ? (see "System tuning" below)

-7\.
-The AVThread(s) performing the decoding and uploading YUV bitmaps to GPU are taking too long
+**7\.
+The AVThread(s) performing the decoding and uploading YUV bitmaps to GPU are taking too long**

   - This is, of course, to be expected if all your CPU(s) are screaming 100%
   - Assign AVThreads to certain CPU(s) to check this and monitor the CPU usage

-8\.
-OpenGLThread that queues YUV frames and does the YUV => RGB interpolation on the GPU is stalling
+**8\.
+OpenGLThread that queues YUV frames and does the YUV => RGB interpolation on the GPU is stalling**

   - There might still be some problems with the queueing/presenting algorithm (please do inform us by creating a ticket in valkka-core's GitHub page).
   - Your GPU might not have enough muscle